Scheduling Early Literacy Apps

 - Older students who are still acquiring CVC spelling ability.

-The app is designed to provide early spellers with multiple opportunities to:
+This one player game is designed to provide early spellers with multiple opportunities to:

 - Rehearse CVC spelling words.